material-motion/material-motion/specifications/motion-family.md

 * Depend on the Runtime.
 * Provide examples for every available Plan.

+## Types of families

+Families can be roughly categorized in two groups: delegation and composition.

-## Delegation families
+### Delegation families

-A delegation family is one that delegates execution to an external system.
+Delegates execution to an external system.

 A delegation family's performers are expected to conform to the DelegatingPerformer protocol.

-### Platform-specific bridge families
+**Platform-specific bridge families**

 Existing animation and interaction systems should be bridged to Material Motion using bridge families.